-Charles Leclerc is a racing driver from Monaco who scored two championship titles in ladder single-seater series on a way to Formula 1.
+Charles Leclerc is a racing driver from Monaco who clinched two championship titles in ladder single-seater series on a way to Formula 1.
 He won GP3 Series in 2016 and FIA Formula 2 Championship in 2017.

 Since March 2016, Leclerc is a member of Ferrari Driver Academy, and he joined Scuderia Ferrari for the 2019 Formula 1 season, after spending one year with Sauber F1 Team.
+He scored his maiden F1 victory in the 2019 Belgian Grand Prix.

 Runner-up in the 2014 Formula Renault 2.0 Alps